Croco Black Friday 2024 banner element

 • The search results page is all about the way the results will be displayed after you press the “Search” button (or hit the “Enter” key), and you will be redirected to this page.

-If you use plugins like JetSearch that support custom search suggestions and queries and AJAX-powered search (without page reload), users might not even reach this page just because they skip it by clicking on suggested links that appear as a dropdown in the search field.
+If you use plugins like JetSearch that support custom search suggestions and AJAX-powered search (without page reload), users might not even reach this page just because they skip it by clicking on suggested links that appear as a dropdown in the search field.

 AJAX search plugin